peetkes/keda-demo/readme.md

 ```
 helm repo update
 ```
-All steps described here up until the [Create scaledObject with Solace Queue Trigger](#create-scaledobject-with-solace-queue-trigger) can be skipped by using the provided script 'start-cluster.sh'
+The next 3 steps can be executed by running script `start-keda.sh`

 ### Create keda namespace
 ```